pachoremayuresh/Optimal_Control_Exam_Project_Group_11/README.md

 For questions or suggestions, feel free to [open an issue](../../issues) or reach out via discussions if enabled.

+## Acknowledgment & Credits

+This project was **originally developed by Group 11** as part of the *Optimal Control Exam 2023/24*.
+I, **Mayuresh Pachore**, have **redeveloped and restructured** the code based on the original work to publish it in a more constructive and accessible form.

+A special thanks to the original contributors — **Ammar Garooge** and **Santoshkumar Hankare** — for their valuable work, which laid the foundation for this enhanced version.

 You may also cite relevant academic papers here if applicable.